 What is 3D Printing?

-3D printing is an additive manufacturing process for rapid prototyping and producing custom built parts, and low volume production runs.
-As the best option for a quick lead time at an affordable price or when the part geometry does not allow the use of traditional manufacturing technologies, 3D printing is a diversely adaptive manufacturing process.
+3D printing is an additive manufacturing process used for rapid prototyping, producing custom built parts, and low volume production runs.
+As the best option for a quick lead time at an affordable price or when the part geometry does not allow the use of traditional manufacturing methods and technologies, 3D printing is a diversely adaptive manufacturing process.
 Rapid prototypes, mechanical parts, tools, cosplay costumes, game pieces, and jewelry can all be built using various 3D printing methods.

 PLA, or Polylactic Acid, is the most commonly used 3D printing plastic due to its low cost and accurate detail.
 This biodegradable plastic derived from corn starch is also one of the most environmentally friendly 3D printing materials.
 Although PLA can show more detail than ABS, it is more brittle and is best for non-functional parts.
 PLA is not suitable for environments with temperatures higher than 80 ºC.

-Common applications: cosplay props, models, desktop toys, and detail oriented parts.
+Common Applications: cosplay props, models, desktop toys, & detail oriented parts.

 PETG is a durable material combing the useful characteristics of ABS with the ease of printing similar to PLA.
 With a high impact strength and an excellent resistance to chemicals and water, PETG can be used for a variety of functional applications.
 Since PETG can be sterilized, it is usually considered to be food safe.

-Common applications: waterproof parts, water bottles, plant pots, vases, or snap-fit components.
+Common Applications: waterproof parts, water bottles, plant pots, vases, & snap-fit components.

-Common applications: seals, automotive parts, and sporting goods.
+Common Applications: seals, automotive parts, & sporting goods.

 Resin is a thermoset polymer that produces high-detail parts with a smooth surface finish.
 It is commonly used in 3D printing to produce detailed prints for plastic models and visual prototypes.
-As a more fragile or brittle material, resin is not ideal suited for functional parts.
+As a more fragile or brittle material, resin is not ideally suited for functional parts.
 Many different types of resins exist with certain mechanical and physical properties for specific applications.

-Common applications: custom dental devices, jewelry molds, model figurines, and product prototypes.
+Common Applications: custom dental devices, jewelry molds, model figurines, & product prototypes.

-Common applications: plastic gears, living hinges, cases, cable ties, and functional prototypes.
+Common Applications: plastic gears, living hinges, cases, cable ties, & functional prototypes.

-Stainless steel is a metal alloy with high ductility, wear and corrosion resistance that can be easily welded, polished, and machined.
-Like aluminum, stainless steel can be used to 3D print complex designs that are sometimes impossible to accomplish with traditional manufacturing techniques.
+Stainless steel is a metal alloy with high ductility, along with wear and corrosion resistance that can be easily welded, polished, and machined.
+Like aluminum, stainless steel can be used to 3D print complex designs that are sometimes impossible to accomplish with traditional manufacturing methods and techniques.

-Common applications: tools, end use parts, jewelry, and decorative models.
+Common Applications: tools, end use parts, jewelry, & decorative models.

-Aluminium is a non-ferrous metal with an excellent strength-to-weight ratio, high electrical and thermal conductivity, and natural weather resistance.
+Aluminum is a non-ferrous metal with an excellent strength-to-weight ratio, high electrical and thermal conductivity, and natural weather resistance.
 Aluminum is often used for fully functional parts, as one of the main advantages is that it does not rust.
 Finished production parts may be machined to tolerance after being 3D printed.

-Common applications: automotive and aerospace parts, tools, and complex geometry brackets.
+Common applications: automotive, aerospace, tools, & complex geometry brackets.

 FDM (Fused Deposition Modeling)

-FDM is commonly used for low-cost rapid prototyping due to its high availability and quick lead time.
-3D plastic objects are formed in layers by extruding a thermoplastic polymer filament through a computer-controlled printing head with a nozzle.
+FDM is commonly used for low-cost rapid prototyping due to its high availability and quick lead times.
+3D plastic parts are formed in layers by extruding a thermoplastic polymer filament through a computer-controlled printing head with a nozzle.
 Compared to other 3D printing technologies, FDM offers some of the largest build envelopes which allow for the printing of larger volume parts.

 SLA / DLP / LCD (Stereolithography / Direct Light Processing / Liquid Crystal Display)

-SLS uses a high-power laser to fuse particles of powdered material on a build platform, mainly nylon or thermoplastic polyurethane, into solid parts.
-The SLS process is popular in the aerospace and medical device industries due its ability to produce low quantities, quickly, at mass production accuracy levels.
+SLS and MFJ turn particles of powdered material on a build platform, mainly nylon or thermoplastic polyurethane, into solid parts.
+These process are popular in the aerospace and medical device industries due their ability to produce low quantities, quickly, at mass production accuracy levels.

-Strength: Self supporting build process, functional parts & prototypes, excellent mechanical properties
+Strengths: Self supporting build process, functional parts & prototypes, & excellent mechanical properties.

-Weakness: Higher cost compared to FDM, grainy surface and porous
+Weaknesses: Higher cost compared to FDM, grainy surface, & porous finish.

 DMLS / SLM (Direct Metal Laser Sintering / Selective Laser Melting)

-DMLS/SLM is ideal for producing high performance, end-use metal 3D printed parts for automotive applications and other high-end engineering industries.
+DMLS and SLM are ideal for producing high performance, end-use metal 3D printed parts for automotive, aerospace, and engineering industries.
 It has the ability to produce metal parts with complex geometries that cannot be provided with traditional manufacturing methods.

-Strength: Excellent mechanical properties, can produce complex geometries
+Strengths: Excellent mechanical properties & produce complex geometries.

-Weakness: High cost, specialized CAD knowledge required, limited build capacity
+Weaknesses: High cost, specialized CAD knowledge required, & limited build capacity.

 How It Works